 Colorado offers a host of incentives for entrepreneurs and businesses of all sizes.
 Colorado provides performance-based incentives to qualifying companies that create new jobs, and offers customized training grants.

-Please visit the Colorado Office of Economic Development and International Trade's (OEDIT) webpage AdvanceColorado.com for more detailed information.
+Please visit the Colorado Office of Economic Development and International Trade's (OEDIT) webpage ChooseColorado.com for additional and more detailed information.
 If you feel your business might qualify for any of these incentives, please contact Region 9.

 The Colorado First and Existing Industry grants are jointly administered by OEDIT and the Colorado Community College System.
 The state may be able to provide specific support to retain jobs or offers business-friendly tools that assist in retaining jobs (such as the Enterprise Zone Program) for this grant.
 In Southwest Colorado, please contact the SW Colorado Community College, 970-247-2929 ext.
 7238 for more information.

-The Infrastructure Assistance program is designed to create new permanent jobs and retain existing jobs, primarily for low? and moderate?income persons.
+The Infrastructure Assistance program is designed to create new permanent jobs and retain existing jobs, primarily for low and moderate income persons.
 The state may be able to provide specific support to retain jobs or offers business-friendly tools that assist in retaining jobs (such as the Enterprise Zone Program) for this grant.
-The Infrastructure Assistance program is designed to create new permanent jobs and retain existing jobs, primarily for low? and moderate?income persons.
-This federally-funded program encourages new business development, expansions, and retentions of businesses located in non? entitlement cities and counties.
+This federally-funded program encourages new business development, expansions, and retentions of businesses located in non-entitlement cities and counties.

 Typically, eligible improvements are owned and/or maintained by a public or quasi-public entity.
 Funds may be provided for the construction and/or improvement of: